Hugius/FabiEngine3D/FabiEngine3D/engine_assets/readme/markdown/FABSCRIPT.md

 - You can set the value of a `BOOL` variable to the result of a condition using: `... <name> = (<condition>)`.
 - You can use the `PASS` statement as an empty placeholder for a logical statement or loop.
 - Be careful with loops as they can become indefinite.
 Luckily this will get detected eventually.
+- Integer values are clamped between -999999999 and 999999999 to prevent overflow.
+- Decimal values are clamped between -999999999.0 and 999999999.0 to prevent overflow.
+- Decimal values have a precision of 5 decimals after the dot.